-The project was to evaluate, and implement and measure the benefits of, a solar power system for the Epona Winery in Woodland, WA, USA, towards the goal of reaching renewable energy independence.
+Evaluate, and implement and measure the benefits of a solar power system for the Epona Winery in Woodland, WA, USA, towards the goal of reaching renewable energy independence.

-Motivation: Although electricity prices in this area are low, due to the primary source of generation being hydropower, we wanted to make the property fully energy-independent, using a renewable energy source.
-Wind is too mild here for wind power, and we don’t have enough moving water on the property for hydropower.
-So we focused on solar panels.
+Although electricity prices in this area are low, due to the primary source of generation being hydropower, we wanted to make the property fully energy-independent, using a renewable energy source.
+Wind is too mild here for wind power, and we do not have enough moving water on the property for hydropower.
+So, we focused on solar panels.

-Results: The solar system is working beautifully.
-We have generated about 6% of the total solar energy production in the Cowlitz PUD service territory!
-Peak power is generated at 1:15pm on sunny days, and about 90% of the power is made between 10am and 4:30pm.
 We are marketing the winery as fully self-sustaining in its energy usage.
 In summer, we are a net seller of power into the grid.
 In winter, we are a net purchaser from the grid.
-We do not yet have the ability to operate independently from the grid, but that will be possible once a practical energy storage system is available (such as dual tanks of acqueous salt solutions, operating as a battery).
+We do not yet have the ability to operate independently from the grid, but that will be possible once a practical energy storage system is available (such as dual tanks of aqueous salt solutions, operating as a battery).